 - 1. Access the settings in the AM console under Realms > Realm Name > Authentication > Settings > Account Lockout. - 2.
-Enable lockout by checking Login Failure Lockout Mode, setting the number of attempts, and setting the lockout interval and duration.

-You can also opt to warn users after several consecutive failures, or to multiply the lockout duration on each successive lockout.

-- 3. You can set up email notification upon lockout to an administrator if AM is configured to send mail.
-You can configure AM to send mail in Configure > Server Defaults > General > Mail Server. - 4.
+Enable lockout by checking Login Failure Lockout Mode, setting the number of attempts, and setting the lockout interval and duration. - You can also opt to warn users after several consecutive failures, or to multiply the lockout duration on each successive lockout. - 3.
+(Optional) If you have configured CTS-based or client-based authentication sessions, ensure the Store Invalid Attempts in Data Store switch is enabled.
+Failure to do so may result in users not being locked out even after multiple login failures. - 4.
+To save account login failures to the Data Store, enable Store Invalid Attempts in Data Store.
+This step is necessary when using CTS-based or client-based authentication sessions. - 5.
+You can set up email notification upon lockout to an administrator if AM is configured to send mail.
+You can configure AM to send mail in Configure > Server Defaults > General > Mail Server. - 6.
 For persistent lockout, AM sets the value of the user's inetuserstatus profile attribute to inactive.
 You can also specify another attribute to update on lockout.
 You can further set a non-default attribute on which to store the number of failed authentication attempts.
 When you do store the number of failed attempts in the data store, other AM servers accessing the user data store can also see the number.

-To unlock a user's account, find the user under Realms > Realm Name > Subjects > User, set the user's User Status to Active, and click Save.
+To unlock a user's account, find the user under Realms > Realm Name > Identities.
+Select the user you want to unlock, and set the user's User Status to Active.
+Save your changes.

-Chapter 6 Implementing Session Options
+Chapter 6 Implementing Sessions